 The non-executive directors are paid remuneration based on their contribution and current trends.
 Sitting fee is paid for attending each meeting of the Board and Committees thereof.
 Additionally, the non-executive directors are entitled to remuneration upto an aggregate limit of one percent per annum of the net profits of the Company, provided that none of the non-executive directors shall receive individually a sum exceeding ₹1,00,00,000/- (Rupees one crore only) in a financial year, as approved by the members at the Annual General Meeting held on 12th April 2023.
 Within the aforesaid limit, the commission payable is determined by the Board and equal amount of commission is payable to Independent Non-Executive Directors.
-During the financial year ended 31st March 2025, remuneration of Independent Non-Executive Directors was approved by the Board with the interested Independent Non-Executive Directors, not participating and voting, as per the terms approved by the shareholders at the Annual General Meeting.
-Further, none of the Non-Executive Directors had any material pecuniary relationship or transaction vis-a-vis the Company during the financial year ended 31st March 2025, other than payment of sitting fee and commission, as mentioned in the table above.
+During the financial year ended 31st March 2025, remuneration of Independent Non-Executive Directors, not participating and voting, as per the terms approved by the shareholders at the Annual General Meeting.
+Further, none of the Non-Executive Directors had any material pecuniary relationship or transaction vis-a-vis the Company during the financial year ended 31st March 2025, as mentioned in the table above.

 The Company does not have any stock option scheme.
-The Company participates in the Performance Share Unit Plan/Restricted Stock Unit Plan of Nestlé S.A., whereby selected employees are granted non-tradable Performance Share Units/Restricted Stock Unit of Nestlé S.A.
-Perquisites of the Whole-time/Managing Director include, inter-alia, Leave Travel and payments for the Restricted Stock Units/Performance Stock Units of Nestlé S.A. vested during the financial year equal to the market value of the underlying shares on the date of vesting.
+The Company participates in the Performance Share Unit Plan/ Restricted Stock Unit Plan of Nestlé S.A., whereby selected employees are granted non-tradable Performance Share Units/ Restricted Stock Unit of Nestlé S.A.
+Perquisites of the Whole-time/ Managing Director include, inter-alia, Leave Travel and payments for the Restricted Stock Units/ Performance Stock Units of Nestlé S.A. vested during the financial year equal to the market value of the underlying shares on the date of vesting.

-A brief profile and other particulars of the directors seeking appointment and re-appointment is given in the Notice of the 66^{th} AGM.
+A brief profile and other particulars of the directors seeking appointment and re-appointment is given in the Notice of the 66th AGM.